jameswestgate/extendify/readme.md

-Super lightweight namespacing, object creation and type handling.
+Extendify is a personal project created to simplify namespacing, object creation and type handling in Javascript.
 Extendify's goal is to be lean and mean but surprisingly functional.
 Supports IE8+ and all modern browsers.

 **Getting Started**